-3.4.5 Incentive-based variations to facilitate affordable housing
+3.4.5 Incentive-based Variations to Facilitate Affordable Housing

 Market-based incentives, where an opportunity to vary planning controls is provided to a developer and tied to a demonstrated affordable housing outcome, may facilitate provision of affordable housing.
-For example, reduced parking requirements may be provided where strata dwellings of a minimum size (e.g. one bedroom apartments of 50 m) are provided in specified areas or precincts.
+For example, reduced parking requirements may be provided where strata dwellings of a minimum size (e.g. one bedroom apartments of 50 m2) are provided in specified areas or precincts.
 These dwellings are provided through the market, but are more likely to remain lower cost or more affordable in the context of the local housing market, especially in lower cost localities.